Is Garlic Bad for Cats? Why Cats Can't Eat Garlic or Onions

 Say your full-grown cat is healthy and happened to sample some sauce or broth that contained a very small amount of garlic, onions, or other allium-family vegetables—chances are, your cat will be okay.

-However, symptoms of toxicity may not appear for 2-4 days in your cat.
-If you know your cat has ingested food with even a small amount of garlic, onions, or allium-family veggies in it, keep an eye on him for at least the next four days.
+However, symptoms of toxicity may not appear for 2-5 days in your cat.
+If you know your cat has ingested food with even a small amount of garlic, onions, or allium-family veggies in it, keep an eye on them for at least the next four days.
 Symptoms of toxicity may include:

 • Drooling